swimlane/angular-model-factory/README.md

 I don't consider this a model layer; it feels moore like a fancy http layer that returns promises because everyone complains about ngResource not doing it.
 It requires underscore.

 - [BreezeJS](http://www.breezejs.com/)
 This is a very full featured model/cache/validation etc.  Its framework agnostic, which means it follows its own patterns and not angulars.
-Its very heavy, requires server data massaging, and the API looks like Microsoft Entity Framework ( overkill IMO ).
+Its very heavy, requires server data massaging, and the API looks like Microsoft Entity Framework.

 - [ng-backbone](https://github.com/adrianlee44/ng-backbone)
 Another backbone model clone.
 This one actually requires backbone and lodash.